deepak-mane/myreact/README.md

 1. Don't touch the DOM.
 React will do it for you.
 2. Build Websites like LEGO Blocks
 3. Unidirectional Data flow
+4. The rest is up to you.
+UI Library